cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ## Next up

-Before you add a third Message to let a player [reject a game](./reject-game.md), add events to the existing message handlers for relevant information.
-That is the object of the [next section](./events.md).
+Before you add a third message to let a player [reject a game](./reject-game.md), add events to the existing message handlers for relevant information.
+This is the object of the [next section](./events.md).

 If you want to skip ahead and see how you can assist a player in not submitting a transaction that would result in a failed move, you can [create a query to test a move](./can-play.md).